 - Template-driven infrastructure management – Define entire environments as code using YAML or JSON, enabling consistent deployments and version control.

-- Native AWS integration – Seamlessly connects with virtually every AWS service, with first-party support and documentation maintained by AWS.
+- Native AWS integration – Connects natively with nearly every AWS service, with first-party support and documentation maintained by AWS.

 - Change sets and rollbacks – Preview proposed infrastructure changes before applying them and automatically roll back changes on failure to protect against misconfigurations.